Fluocode/ANE-NativeUtilities/README.md

 # 🧩 NativeUtilities ANE for Adobe AIR

-**NativeUtilities** is an Native Extension that brings **native UI and system APIs** to your mobile app: alerts, lists, date/time pickers, text input dialogs, progress overlays, wheel pickers, toasts, and utilities such as status/navigation bar styling, display cutouts, screenshot protection, vibration, brightness, and device identifiers—on **Android** and **iOS**.
+**NativeUtilities** is a native extension that brings **native UI and system APIs** to your mobile app: alerts, lists, date/time pickers, text input dialogs, progress overlays, wheel pickers, toasts, and utilities such as status/navigation bar styling, display cutouts, screenshot protection, vibration, brightness, and device identifiers—on **Android** and **iOS**.

 ---